A Visit to Adelaide Gaol

 You can also check out the archaeological dig by the South Australian Museum in the grounds of the gaol.
 The dig revealed that the Gaol site was once a temporary site for the earliest white settlement of Adelaide.
 The dig uncovered finds reflecting the changing nature of prisoners’ activities at the Gaol, their personal life and hidden secrets.

 Find your own way around the Adelaide Gaol to discover the hidden stories of South Australia’s criminal past!
 From early prison life to the Gaol’s closure in the late 1980s, there were many remarkable characters who once populated this intriguing place.
-Self-guided day tours are available Sunday to Friday between 10am and 5pm (last entry at 3.30pm).
-The Gaol is closed Good Friday and Christmas Day.
+Self-guided day tours are available Sunday to Friday between 10am and 5pm (last entry at 3pm).